OctopusDeploy/blog/blog/2022-q1/java-docker-kubernetes/index.md

 ![Octopus Underwater App](octopus-underwater-app.png)

-In this blog post, you have used Spring Initializr to create your own Maven Java project.
-You have built the project and pushed the image to GCR.
+In this blog post, you have built the  Octopus Deploy Underwater App and pushed the image to GCR.
 You used Octopus Deploy to reference this image and deploy the image to AKS.

 Happy Deployments!